TL;DR

 cursor-agent -p "your prompt"

 The IDE loop.
 Cursor's advantage is not the agent itself, it's that the agent lives inside the editor where you're already reading the code.
 Tab completion, inline diffs, and "agent mode" in the sidebar mean you're never copy-pasting between a terminal and a file.
-For front-end work especially, this is the tightest feedback loop in the lineup.
+For front-end work especially, this is the tightest feedback loop in the lineup, which is why the dedicated Cursor vs Claude Code comparison is more useful than a pure model benchmark.

 Model switching is the other win.
 You pick Claude Sonnet for one task, swap to GPT-5.4 for another, drop down to Gemini 3.1 for a cheap pass.
 The Pro plan at $20/mo includes a generous pool of "fast" requests across models.